AAckerlund/Unit-Testing-in-C/README.md

 $ ./criterionSetup.sh
 ```
 This will run all the necesary commands to install and compile Criterion.
 *Note: It is possible that some dependecies will not be installed.
-These will need to be installed
+These will need to be installed.*

-*Note 2: This can take some time to completely run
+*Note 2: This can take some time to completely run.*

 *Note 3: In the event that this file finishes with an error run the following commands.*
 ```
 $ git clone --recursive https://github.com/Snaipe/Criterion